twilio/twilio-voice.js/README.md

 Integration tests require some set up:

-1. If the account you want to use doesn't already have a TwiML app set up, create one using the TwiML code below.
+1. Create a TwiML App with the friendly name `Integration Tests`, using the TwiML code below.
-2. Copy config.example.yaml to config.yaml, replacing the placeholder information with valid credentials.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>